Plume-org/Plume/docs/INTERNATIONALIZATION.md

 ```
 msgid "One post"
-msgid_plural "{{ count }} posts"
+msgid_plural "{0} posts"
 msgstr[0] ""
 msgstr[1] ""
 ```

 Then you should fill the two `msgstr` field, one with the singular form, the second with the plural one.
 If your language as more than two forms, you can add another one by following the same pattern (`msgstr[n] ""`).

 ## Interpolation

 Strings you translate may contain data from Plume (a username for instance).
-To tell Plume where to put these data, surround their identifier by `{{` and `}}`.
-The identifier is also present in this form in the English string to translate (this what you can see above, with the `{{ count }} posts` message).
+To tell Plume where to put these data, surround the number that identifies them by `{` and `}`.
+The identifier is also present in this form in the English string to translate (this what you can see above, with the `{0} posts` message).

 ## Note